scyllagroup/UmbracoFlare/README.md

 # UmbracoFlare
 This project aims to provide a basic level of service integration between Cloudflare and the open-source ASP.NET CMS Umbraco.

-###Please note: This is still an APLHA so use at your own risk on production/live sites!
+###Please note: This is still in Beta so use at your own risk on production/live sites!

 #What does it do?